raspofabs/steno-jig/README.md

 Added 6KRO drills for when you want to practice, but you don't have a full NKRO keyboard available.

+visit https://raspofabs.github.io/steno-jig/ for the pages off this repo

 Original Readme